lanl/hippynn/_sources/examples/plotting.rst.txt

     training_modules,db_info = assemble_for_training(train_loss, validation_losses, plot_maker=plot_maker)

-The plot maker is thus passed to `assemble_for_training` and attached to the model evaluator.
+The plot maker is thus passed to :func:`~hippynn.experiment.assemble_for_training` and attached to the model evaluator.

-Note that :mod:`hippynn.plotting` is only available if matplotlib is installed.